Verycuteabbey/Algorithms/Tween/README.md

 `A` and `P` for style `Elastic`, `S` for style `Back`

-`A` must be higher than `End` argument or equals it, higher will let `Elastic` effect distance more farther
+`A` must be higher than `Target` argument or equals it, higher will let `Elastic` effect distance more farther

 Smaller `P` will let `Elastic` effect more quickly